Check out 'The Soloff & Zervanos Show' Podcast on WWDB Talk 860 - Click Here!

 • Possible punitive damages against the driver or company

 The fact that you survived a truck accident is already a miracle, but there are probably many questions on your mind right now.
-Being in a truck crash is different from being in a car crash not only because it’s more challenging to survive a truck accident but also because there are many laws and regulations that come into play when recovering damages from the at-fault truck driver and trucking company in Pennsylvania.
+Being in a truck crash is different from being in a car crash not only because it’s more challenging to survive a truck accident but also because there are many laws and regulations that come into play when recovering damages from the at-fault truck driver and trucking company.

 What Makes a Truck Accident Case Different from a Car Accident Case?